dqj1998/dFido2Lib-ios/README.md

 # Extension features

 ## Multiple rps
-One domain can support multiple RPs by set rp.id. has to work with fido2-node server.
+One domain can support multiple RPs by set rp.id.
+Has to work with fido2-node server.

 # Thanks